microsoft/scalar/docs/advanced.md

   commits.
 After writing a new file, verify the file was computed successfully.
   This drastically improves the performance of commands like `git log --graph`.

-* `fetch`: Fetch the latest data from the remote server.
+* `fetch`: Fetch the latest data from the remote servers.
 If using the GVFS protocol, download the latest set of commit and tree packs from the cache server or the origin remote.
+Otherwise, this step will fetch the latest objects from each remote.
 This will not update your local refs, so your `git fetch` commands will report all ref updates.
 Those `git fetch` commands will be much faster as they will require much less data transfer.